denverquane/MMM-Teslamate/README.md

         batteryDanger: 30, //below this value, battery levels are red
         batteryWarning: 50, //below this value, battery levels are yellow
-        //above the warning value, battery levels are green }
+        //above the warning value, battery levels are green
+	gMapsApiKey: "AIz...", //optional
+        mapZoomLevel: 12
+    }
 },
 ```

+You can obtain a Google Maps API key from [here](https://cloud.google.com/maps-platform/#get-started), but if no key is provided then the map iframe is disabled (to force the map to not display, simply omit or comment out your API key).

 ## Notes
-* The "charge added" field is currently only enabled if the vehicle is plugged in
+* Some fields (charge added, time to full charge) are currently only enabled if the vehicle is plugged in
-* The "charge added" field is displayed in units of "Kw": is this correct?

 ## Ongoing work
 * ~~Add images of module~~